 I am an adult, adolescent and family therapist with 20 years of experience.
 I am licensed in Montana, North Dakota and Minnesota and have additional certification in Interactive Play Therapy which allows for creative interventions when it is difficult to find the words to express yourself.
 I provide treatment for a variety of disorders and specialize in trauma therapy.
 My approach to treatment is providing personalized approaches including creative interventions to help individuals heal in a safe, warm, and collaborative environment.
 Many of my clients have ...

-I am Licensed Clinical Social Worker in Colorado with over 25 years of experience working as a therapist and interventionist.
-I have worked with clients with a wide range of concerns including depression, relationship issues, family conflict, and sexual, physical and emotional abuse.
-My therapy style is warm and interactive.
-I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My approach combines cognitive-behavioral, humanistic, and solution focused therapy.
-I will tailor our dialog and treatment...
+I am a Licensed Psychologist with over 20 years of experience.
+I have worked with clients with a wide range of concerns including depression, anxiety, grief and loss, problems with motivation, relationship issues, and parenting problems.
+My counseling style is direct, respectful and incorporates some humor, once we get to know each other.
+I believe in treating everyone with respect, sensitivity, and compassion.
+My approach is fundamentally cognitive-behavioral, but will incorporate other techniques in order to tailor our dialogue and treatment to meet your uni...

 Hi, my name is Cassandra!
 I am a Licensed Clinical Social Worker (LCSW) in the state of Nevada and North Dakota, I am also a Licensed Alcohol and Drug Counselor (LADC) in the state of Nevada I have been fortunate to work with many different people within the past 5 years primarily regarding substance abuse and within the past 2 years working with mental health.
 I have experience working with individuals regarding anxiety, self-esteem, depression, grief, trauma, addiction, and anger.
 My focus has been primarily with adults from age 18 and up.
 My counseling style...